mospina/gemini-cli/analysis/phase_01.md

 The Gemini CLI employs a well-structured, multi-package architecture that clearly separates its core logic from its user-facing and integration-specific components.
 This design is highly modular, allowing the `core` engine to be potentially reused in other contexts beyond the interactive terminal.
 The use of React/Ink for the CLI and a dedicated MCP server for IDE integration points to a sophisticated and feature-rich application design.

 This high-level understanding provides a solid foundation for the next phase.

-I am now ready to proceed with **Phase 2: Core Functionality & Data Flow Analysis**.
-Please give the go-ahead when you are ready.